Guidelines for Assessment & Clinicals

 Course, student and faculty evaluations are an expected part of any educational experience.
 These evaluations are important not only because they are required by regional and national accrediting bodies but they provide information that leads to future improvement of the student, program and Clarkson College.
 Grading in the clinical track includes consideration of your preceptor’s appraisal of your skills, clinical logs, the quality of your written assignments, your contributions to group discussions and your performance on written and/or on-site clinical examinations.
 Discussion of each evaluation method follows.

-Preceptor(s) Evaluation of Students
+Preceptor(s) Assessment of Students